 I actually add 1/4 tsp. of chili powder to this classic chili recipe myself.
 It still stays mild in my opinion but adds a bit of wow.
-If you are very sensitive to all spices of this kind then omit completely.
-Then make chili stuffed peppers and enjoy!!
+If you are very sensitive to all spices then omit completely.
+Then make chili stuffed peppers or 3 bean chili and enjoy!!

 Mild Chili Recipe

 - 1 can black beans 15 oz, drained

 - 1 lb ground beef or 1/2 lb. ground sausage and 1/2 beef

 - 1 onion diced

 - 1 tbsp garlic minced

 - 1/4 tsp garlic salt

 - 1/4 tsp paprika

 - 1/2-1 c beef broth more for a thinner chili